 Community Ties is a series of curiosities we’ve collected over our 75 years of operations.
 Items tell the stories important to the people who have lived and worked within Essex County.
 Highlights include a hand press used to print the local paper in Keeseville, a 1920s stage curtain from the Lewis Grange Hall that is beautifully painted with local businesses logos, and dental chair used by Manya Gerson in Elizabethtown, who was one of the first female professionals in the county.
 Many consider the highlight of this room the story of Henry Desbosnys, the last man hung in Essex County.
 Artifacts include his artwork and writing, the noose that hung him, and his skull!

 Our longest running permanent exhibit focuses on classic styles of transportation used in Essex County – from sledges to bikes to carriages, travel through the mountainous Adirondack Park has always presented unique challenges.
 The display includes our signature 1887 Concord Stagecoach, peddler’s wagon, buckboard wagon, the bobsled “Ironshoes,” two cutter sleighs, piano box bossy, and a hand pumper fire engine!

-The Adirondack History Museum highlights women’s suffrage with an exhibit focusing on national, state, and regional dimensions of the women’s campaign.
-The exhibit will also explore women’s participation in Prohibition through the Temperance Movement and their opposition to the consumption of alcohol.
-The exhibit has been recognized by Governor Cuomo as a valuable destination on the NYS Path Through History and visited by Senator Gillibrand and Senator Betty Little.
+The Adirondack History Museum highlights the fight for women’s suffrage and women winning the right to vote throughout the U.S. with the passage of the 19th Amendment in 1920.
+The exhibit has been recognized by Governor Cuomo as a valuable destination on the NYS Path Through History and has been visited by Senator Gillibrand and Senator Betty Little.